prasquin/AirPi/docs/usage.md

 + *stopafter* allows you to stop sampling after the specified number of samples have been taken.
 Remember that you have used *sampleFreq* to determine the time between samples, so this effectively allows you to stop sampling after a certain time period too.
-Set this to 0 (zero) to continue indefinitely.
+Set this to `0` (zero) to continue indefinitely.
 + *averageFreq* specifies how often, in seconds, an average reading should be calculated from point readings.
 For example, if *sampleFreq* is set to 10 and *averageFreq* is set to 30, the system will average three point readings to produce a single averaged reading every 30 seconds.
-Set this to 0 (zero) to disable averaging.
+Set this to `0` (zero) to disable averaging.
 + *dummyduration* specifies how long, in seconds, the system should obtain sensor readings *without recording them* ('dummy' runs).
 This allows you initialise the system prior to recording data.
-Set this to 0 (zero) to disable initialising 'dummy' runs.
+Set this to `0` (zero) to disable initialising 'dummy' runs.
 + *printUnaveraged* is not used at present.

+**\[LEDs\]**
+*Controls LED behaviour.*
-**LEDs** controls the behaviour of the red and green LEDs on the AirPi (*N.B.* not the Raspberry Pi LEDs).
+This section controls the behaviour of the red and green LEDs on the AirPi (*N.B.* not the Raspberry Pi LEDs).
 + *redPin* specifies the wiring pin used for the red LED.
 + *greenPin* specifies the wiring pin used for the green LED.
 + *successLED* specifies the behaviour of the green LED.
-  + 'all' will flash the LED each time a successful sample is taken (no errors).
+  + `all` will flash the LED each time a successful sample is taken (no errors).
-  + 'first' will flash the LED when the first successful sample is taken, but then there will be no further flashes.
+  + `first` will flash the LED when the first successful sample is taken, but then there will be no further flashes.
 + *failLED* specifies the behaviour of the red LED.
-  + 'all' will flash the LED each time a failed sample is taken (one or more errors).
+  + `all` will flash the LED each time a failed sample is taken (one or more errors).
-  + 'first' will flash the LED when the first failed sample is taken, but then there will be no further flashes.
+  + `first` will flash the LED when the first failed sample is taken, but then there will be no further flashes.
-  + 'constant' will light the LED when the first failed sample is taken (one or more errors) and it will remain lit until the sampling is stopped.
+  + `constant` will light the LED when the first failed sample is taken (one or more errors) and it will remain lit until the sampling is stopped.

+**\[Misc\]**
+*Various miscellaneous settings.*
-**Misc** controls a number of other settings.
+This section controls a number of other settings.
 + *printErrors* specifies whether or not error messages should be printed to screen.
 If enabled, you may find that error messages are printed in amongst screen output from your enabled output plugins.
 + *bootstart* specifies whether the AirPi should start automatically sampling as soon as it boots up.
-See the 'boot' folder for more information.
+See the `boot` folder for more information.
 + *operator* specifies the name of the operator who is running the AirPi sampling.
 This information is included in output if metadata is requested.
 + *help* determines whether extra text should be printed during sampling to provide further helpful information about the run.

+**\[Debug\]**
+*Ddbug messages and associated options.*
-**Debug** is only likely to be useful if you experience any problems with the software, or do your own development of it.
+This section controls options relating to debugging output and is only likely to be useful if you experience any problems with the software, or do your own development of it.
 + *debug* specifies whether 'debug mode' should be active; if so, many diagnostic messages will be printed to screen during a run.
 + *waittostart* specifies whether sampling will be delayed until the 'start' of